Monday, April 13, 2026

 Although it is only a short review, it is an important one because we now know that Marlies originally displayed the works from our box on a wall.

-Marlies van Wijk filled an entire wall with what she calls ‘designs for large vases’.
+Marlies van Wijk filled an entire wall with what she calls ‘studies for large vases’.
 These are rather crudely molded bowls and vases in soft colors, dollhouse-sized.
 They are amusing and, from an economic point of view, a great find, but rather difficult to take seriously as designs because of the rough execution.

 De Stem 2 oktober 1986 p.
 21